API Versioning

 Deprecation

-header: a HTTP datetime value that indicates when the resources has been marked as deprecated.Link
+header: An HTTP datetime value indicating when the resources has been marked as deprecatedLink

-header: a link with the "deprecation" link relation type to communicate where to find more information about the deprecated resource and upgrade instructions.Sunset
+header: A link to more information about the deprecated resource and upgrade instructions.Sunset

 header: Specifies the date when the resource will be removed.
 After this date, all calls to the resource will return a406 Not Acceptable